CausesBy Mayo Clinic Staff

-Atrioventricular canal defect occurs during fetal growth when your baby's heart is developing.
-While some factors, such as Down syndrome, may increase the risk of atrioventricular canal defect, in most cases the cause is unknown.
+Atrioventricular canal defect occurs before birth when a baby's heart is developing.
+Some factors, such as Down syndrome, might increase the risk of atrioventricular canal defect.
+But the cause is generally unknown.

 The normal-functioning heart